Morningstar88/Salt-Water-Battery/README.md

 - 鉗子
 - 磁鐵

-# Mobile Phone battery Charger
+# Mobile Phone Battery Charger

 Shows how to take apart a battery.
 One Graphite rod and Zinc plate inside.